bsl/GLFW-b/README.md

-Differences between GLFW and GLFW-b 2010.01
+Differences between GLFW and GLFW-b 2011.03
 ===========================================

 * GLFW binds to version 2.6 of the GLFW C library.
 GLFW-b binds to 2.7.
-GLFW 2.7 is partially written in Objective C. This is a problem for Cabal, so _GLFW-b does not currently work on Mac OS X._

 * Some GLFW functions return OpenGL {Gettable,Settable}StateVars.
 I don't like this because it adds an extra step to extract a value and causes GLFW to be